 I am currently working on applying ancestral reconstruction of niche space in this system in order to evaluate how historical range dynamics could drive gene flow among lineages that are currently allopatric, particularly under Pleistocene cooling scenarios.
 Another area of continued work is improved taxon sampling; we are beginning to approach completion on this front.
 This work was funded by the NSF PRFB program.

 Discontinuous habitats create unique population pressures for organisms, creating numerous persistent barriers to gene flow and therefore opportunities for speciation events.
 Oceanic islands and "sky islands" – archipelago-like montane systems of the western U.S. – are typical examples of this scenario.
 Many have argued that these principles apply to other habitat types that are less often recognized, such as caves.
 I have performed joint molecular and morphological species delimitation in the Heuchera parviflora complex with the aim of elucidating an island-like system comprising rockhouses of the eastern U.S. These cave-like habitats are found in dissected plateau regions across a number of divergent substrate types – principally sandstone, dolomite, and quartzite – correlating with lineages that we have recognized as taxonomic species or varieties.

-We are currently finishing some new work on the Heuchera longiflora system, also in the eastern U.S. In this instance, calcareous outcrops instead of rockhouses are the discontinuous substrates that appear to have driven island-like diversification in this system.
+I am currently finishing some new work with an undergraduate on the Heuchera longiflora system, also in the eastern U.S. In this instance, calcareous outcrops instead of rockhouses are the discontinuous substrates that appear to have driven island-like diversification in this system.
 This work, supported by an NSF REU, underlines the continued existence of under-appreciated biodiversity even in parts of the world that some might think well-explored.